NS027/CS7295_final_project/eval/Final_Evaluation_Handbook.md

 scenario. - 1 = Not useful at all - 2 = Low practical value - 3 =
 Moderately useful - 4 = Useful in practice - 5 = Highly useful for real
 decision-making

+### 9. Operational Complexity (Ease of Use)

+Measures how easy and convenient it is to use the system to obtain the final question–visualization outputs.

+- 1 = Very difficult to use; requires many steps, manual adjustments, or has frequent failures
+- 2 = Difficult; the process is cumbersome and not intuitive
+- 3 = Moderate; usable but requires noticeable effort
+- 4 = Easy to use with minor friction
+- 5 = Very easy and smooth to use; minimal effort required from the user

 ------------------------------------------------------------------------